EricRubl/BloodDonation/coreFlask/static/Documentation/manual.md

 * There are 3 types of registered users:
 	*  Donors can register on the platform, donate and check their blood donation history.
 	*  Doctors can request blood bags for their patients and see the state of their request, they can update a request's priority status and also to see a list of all of their requests;
-	*  Nurses are the donation center personnel, being able to manage donors and blood bags;
+	*  Personnel are the donation center staff, being able to manage donors and blood bags;
 #### **3. User Manual**
-In this section it will be explained how easily you can use this app no matter if you are a doctor,  nurse or **hero** (a donor).
+In this section it will be explained how easily you can use this app no matter if you are a doctor,  personnel or **hero** (a donor).

 We have a main page which is the same for every user from where you can log in, recover a lost password or register as a new donor: